FAQ

 Logistics

 The venue is centrally located in Vienna, accessible by public transport and major roads.
-The address is Museumsplatz 1/5, 1070 Wien.

 Yes, the CultTech Summit is committed to ensuring accessibility for all attendees.
 The venue is fully wheelchair accessible, and we offer additional assistance, such as reserved seating and accessible restrooms.
 If you require specific accommodations or assistance, please contact us in advance at summit@culttech.at so we can best meet your needs.